gardener/gardener-extension-networking-calico/hack/api-reference/calico.md

 </em>
 </td>
 <td>
 <p>Mode defines how the calico components are automatically scaled.
-It allows to use either vertical pod or cluster-proportional autoscaler (default: cluster-proportional).</p>
+It allows to use static configuration, vertical pod or cluster-proportional autoscaler (default: cluster-proportional).</p>
 </td>
 </tr>
 <tr>